Flippen97/GIV_musikinstitutet/README.md

-# Musicintitutet
+# Music Institute

-This is a application to search and add musik with ajax!!
+This is an application to search and add musik with ajax!!

 ## GIV - Omi Gibba, Filip Ingemarsson och Ariadna Villar